voqtuyen/python-backend/backend/Imperative-vs-declarative-programming-style.md

 ```

 ## Declarative Programming Syle
-Declarative programming is more like what you do.
+Declarative programming is more like what you want, but not necessarily how to get it

 ```python3
 long_passwords = filter(lambda x: len(x) >= 9, passwords)